kristinbarber/uarch-vuln-detection/README.md

    > <code> ./scripts/generate_all_tables.sh baseline bearssl_synthetic </code>

 ### Adding a Test
-1. Add an application test by first compiling the test with the riscv cross-compiler toolchain (within Chipyard install)
+1. Add an application test by first compiling it with the riscv cross-compiler toolchain (within Chipyard install)
+    1. Taking a look at the Makefile under <code>apps/bearssl-0.6/microsampler_tests</code> for examples
-2. Using <code>objdump</code>, inspect the disassembly to identify security-critical regions of interest
+3. Using <code>objdump</code>, inspect the disassembly to identify security-critical regions of interest
-3. Make note of program counter values asscoiated with the starting and ending points of these regions
+4. Make note of program counter values asscoiated with the starting and ending points of these regions
-4. Enter PC values into launcher script, these are consulted during state sample creation
+5. Enter PC values into launcher script, these are consulted during state sample creation
-   a.
-There are five PC values which need to be entered: (1) state sample record begin, (2) state sample record end, (3) caller of SCR, (4) callee to SCR (5) return from SCR
+    1. There are five PC values which need to be entered: (a) state sample record begin, (b) state sample record end, (c) caller of SCR, (d) SCR callee, (e) SCR return

 ### Adding a Key
 To execute tests using a new key, a plain-text file must be created under <code>scripts/keys/</code> with the value of the key in hexidecimal.
 This is used to pass the key to the simulator.